Marceillo/eco-shave/README.md

 # Business Model

 This is a B2C (Business To Consumer)-model so when a client buys a product the transaction is completed.
 The dajango platform is able to upscale when needed and customize when needed, so  it is able adjust to market needs.
+The bussiness would like to attract people who want more out of a shave maybe a unique experience from it.
-Company that sells shaving products for DE double-edge blades or single-edge blades and accessories.
+Company sells shaving products for DE double-edge blades or single-edge blades and accessories.
 The razors can be used for a lifetime even passed on to other generations and still customers can get the best shaves.
-So in actual fact each time a customer uses these products they are helping the environment and saving at the same time.
+So in actual fact each time a customer uses these products they are helping the environment.

 ## Shaving Philosophy